xplpc/xplpc/docs/python.md

     python3 xplpc.py python-sample

+## How to run the Python sample with PyInstaller

+Before run the Python sample with PyInstaller, you need install Poetry packages with command:

+    python3 -m pip install poetry

+Build the Python package for Poetry find it locally on `build/python` folder:

+    python3 xplpc.py python-build

+Now execute PyInstaller:

+    python3 xplpc.py python-pyinstaller

+You can execute the binary inside folder `build/pyinstaller`.

 ## How to run the Python tests

 Before run the Python tests, you need install the Python package.